mavaddat/OfficeDocs-SharePoint/migration/mm-with-cba.md

 }
 ```

-Follow [the instructions](/sharepointmigration/mm-setup-clients) to install an agent.
-In the agent setup Welcome page, select the "Certificate Authentication" option and load the certificate auth config file which is prepared in the step above.
-Then follow the rest of the steps to complete the installation.
+Install an agent by following [the instructions](/sharepointmigration/mm-setup-clients).
+In the agent setup Welcome page, select the "Certificate Authentication" option and load the certificate auth config file which is prepared in the preious step.
+Then complete the rest installation steps.

-- If the file is incorrectly formatted or contains incorrect attribute values, the agent displays an error message explaining the reason and disables the next button.
+- If the file contains incorrect attribute values, the agent displays an error message to explain the reason and disables the next button.

 - If 'MigApp' doesn't have sufficient permissions, the agent displays an error message reminding you to grant necessary permissions to the app.